fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 > note: in the interest to keep this guide as short as possible, I will not cover this provider in great details, nor the parameters involved - please read the documentation on the link

-we then conveniently use this newly generated SSH key in the VM-s confi; all we need is to change:
+we then conveniently use this newly generated SSH key in the VM-s configuration; all we need is to change:

  from: